lhr-solar/BPS/Docs/source/Software/BSP.rst

 Purpose
     The Fans driver is used to control the speed of the fans depending on the temperature of the Battery Pack.
-It uses pins PC6, PC7, PB14, PB15 with the alternative function of Pulse-Width Modulation enabled for as many speeds as needed for a total of 4 fans.
-The fans use PWM, so the speed can be reduced to save energy.
+It uses pins PC6, PC7, PB14, PB15 with the alternative function of :term:`Pulse-Width Modulation
+    <Pulse Width Modulation>` enabled for as many speeds as needed for a total of 4 fans.
+The fans
+    use PWM, so the speed can be reduced to save energy.

 Usage
     It sets the speeds of individual fans and can also return the value of those speeds.
 The